 Healthy Lemon Blueberry Bread is moist, fluffy and bursting with lemony flavor and blueberries in every bite.
-Made with whole wheat flour, yogurt and no refined sugar, this low calorie blueberry bread is a must try!
+Made with whole wheat flour, yogurt and no refined sugar, this healthy blueberry bread is a must try!

 Healthy lemon blueberry bread recipe is one of my favorite quick bread recipes.
 It is moist and fluffy, and a loaf never lasts long in my house!

-This tasty bread is loaded with good stuff and below are just a few of the highlights:
+This healthy lemon blueberry bread is loaded with good stuff and below are just a few of the highlights:

 - Yogurt: Provides protein and reduces amount of oil in the recipe.